 Transfer courses meeting the above requirements must be petitioned with the course syllabus.
-The petition and syllabus may be submitted by email to a graduate advisor for processing and review by the program director.
+The petition and syllabus can be submitted online at this link to graduate advising for processing and review by the program director.
 There is a limit to the number of transfer credits accepted.
-These limits are listed below in semester hours (quarter hours are transferred at a rate of 0.67 semester hours = 1.0 quarter hour).
+These limits are listed below in semester hours (quarter hours are transferred at a rate of 0.67 semester hours = 1.0 quarter-hour).

 Official transcripts are required to complete the transfer process.
 Please check with an advisor on the status of your transcripts.
 If you have not yet taken the course that you wish to transfer, you should petition for approval in advance.

 For 16-week courses, the estimated amount is 10 hours of homework per course per week, not including class time.
 For 8-week courses, the estimated amount is 20 hours of homework per course per week, not including class time.

 What are my resources for knowing which courses will be offered in a specific term?

 Students can use the Class Search tool in UCDAccess to look up current, future, and past courses.
 Past schedules help predict possible course options for future semesters but are subject to change.
 An advisor can also assist you in finding courses.